 Explaining and how to calculate the relative atomic mass RAM or Ar of

-- Every atom has its own unique atomic
+- Every atom has its own unique relative atomic

-mass based on a standard comparison or relative scale
+mass (RAM) based on a standard comparison or relative scale

 The relative atomic

-mass scale is now based on an isotope of carbon, carbon-12,
+mass scale is now based on an isotope of carbon, namely, carbon-12,

 which is given the value of 12.0000 amu.